 - Inflation exposure: You need to think about what inflation will mean to applying a 4% withdrawal rate.
 The Bank of Canada (BoC) has an inflation target rate of between 1-3%[iii], with inflation currently hovering at the top-end[iv] of that target.
 If inflation moves any higher (say to 4% plus), simple math tells you that your portfolio will be highly exposed with a 4% withdrawal rate and sub-inflation rates of return!

-Let’s look at several scenarios to see how some of these variables might impact your withdrawal plans.
+How some of these variables might impact your withdrawal plans

 - Based on the hypothetical cases presented above, a $1M portfolio could safely provide you with roughly $40,000 per year for 30 years – assuming you received a steady inflation-adjusted return of 1.33%.
 (That’s a 4% withdrawal rate.)